-- a. it shall normally be in A4 format, in permanent and legible form, using either typescript or print.
-Where copies are produced by photocopying processes, these shall be of a permanent nature; where word processor and printing devices are used, the printer shall be capable of producing text of a satisfactory quality; the size of character used in the main text, including displayed matter and notes, shall not be less than 2.0mm for capitals and 1.5mm for x-height (that is, the height of lower-case x): - b. it shall be printed on the right hand (recto) side of the page.
-The paper shall be white and within the range 70 g / m2 to 100 g / m2; - c. the margin at the binding edge of the page shall not be less than 40mm; other margins shall not be less than 15mm:

-- d. double or one-and-a-half spacing shall be used in the typescript except for indented quotations or footnotes where single spacing may be used; - e. pages shall be numbered consecutively through the main text including photographs and / or diagrams included as whole pages; - f. page numbers shall not be printed in the margin; - g. the soft bound thesis shall be printed on single sided paper; - h. consistent forms of language, spelling, numbering and symbols should be used throughout, and Standard British English conventions should normally be observed; - i. the title page shall give the following information: - i. the full title of the thesis: - ii. the full name of the author: - iii. that the degree is awarded by the University; - iv. the award for which the thesis is submitted in partial fulfilment of its requirements; - v. the faculty in which the student was based; - vi. the name of the affiliated institution, where relevant the collaborating establishment(s), if any; - vii. the month and year of submission which shall be updated on each occasion on which the thesis is submitted; - viii. the soft bound thesis must include a word count.
+- a. it shall normally be in A4 format, in permanent and legible print.
+Where copies for examination are produced by photocopying processes, these shall be of a permanent nature; where word processor and printing devices are used, the printer shall be capable of producing text of a satisfactory quality; the size of character used in the main text, including displayed matter and notes, shall not be less than 2.0mm for capitals and 1.5mm for x-height (that is, the height of lower-case x); - b. it shall be formatted on the right hand (recto) side of the page.
+Where printed for submission for examination, the paper shall be white and within the range 70 g/m2 to 100 g/m2; - c. the margin at the binding edge of the page shall not be less than 40mm; other margins shall not be less than 15mm; - d. double or one-and-a-half spacing shall be used in the typescript except for indented quotations or footnotes where single spacing may be used; - e. pages shall be numbered consecutively through the main text including photographs and/or diagrams included as whole pages; - f. page numbers shall not be formatted in the margin; - g. the temporarily bound thesis submitted for examination shall be printed on single sided paper; - h. consistent forms of language, spelling, numbering and symbols should be used throughout, and Standard British English conventions should normally be observed; - i. the title page shall give the following information: - i. the full title of the thesis; - ii. the full name of the author; - iii. that the degree is awarded by the University; - iv. the award for which the thesis is submitted in partial fulfilment of its requirements; - v. the faculty in which the student was based; - vi. the name of the affiliated institution, where relevant the collaborating establishment(s), if any; - vii. the month and year of submission which shall be updated on each occasion on which the thesis is submitted; - viii. the temporarily bound thesis submitted for examination must include a word count.
 However this is not a requirement for the final version of the thesis or collection of published works.